galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ## Hybrid scaffolding based using Bionano data

 In this step, the linkage information provided by optical maps is integrated with primary assembly sequences, and the overlaps are used to orient and order the contigs, resolve chimeric joins, and estimate the length of gaps between adjacent contigs.
 One of the advantage of optical maps is that can easily span genomic regions that are difficult to resolve using DNA sequencing technologies ({% cite Savara2021 %}, {% cite Yuan2020 %}).

 > ### {% icon comment %} Background on Bionano optical maps
 >
 > Bionano technology relies on the isolation of kilobase-long DNA fragments, which are labeled at specific sequence motifs with a fluorescent dye, resulting in a unique fluorescent pattern for each genome.
-DNA molecules are stretched into nanoscale channels and imaged with a high-resolution camera, allowing to build optical maps that include the physical locations of labels rather than base-level information ({% cite Lam2012 %}, {% cite Giani2020 %}, {% cite Savara2021 %}).
+DNA molecules are stretched into nanoscale channels and imaged with a high-resolution camera, allowing us to build optical maps that include the physical locations of labels rather than base-level information ({% cite Lam2012 %}, {% cite Giani2020 %}, {% cite Savara2021 %}).
 >
 > ![Bionano optical maps](../../images/vgp_assembly/bionano.png "Bionano optical maps.
 Source: https://bionanogenomics.com")
 >
-> The average optical map molecule length, around 225 kbp, is substantially larger than the PacBio HiFi reads, with read lengths averaging 10-25kbp.
+> The average optical map molecule length, around 225 kbp, is substantially larger than the PacBio HiFi reads, with read lengths averaging 10-25 kbp.
 >
 {: .comment}

 The *Bionano Hybrid Scaffold* tool automates the scaffolding process, which includes five main steps:

-1. Generate in silico maps for sequence assembly.
+1. Generate *in silico* maps for sequence assembly.
-2. Align in silico sequence maps against Bionano genome maps to identify and resolve potential conflicts.
+2. Align *in silico* sequence maps against Bionano genome maps to identify and resolve potential conflicts.
 3. Merge the non-conflicting maps into hybrid scaffolds.
 4. Align sequence maps to the hybrid scaffolds
 5. Generate AGP and FASTA files for the scaffolds.